bbzaffari/purecpp_sp/README.md

 ### Documentation

-For detailed installation and setup instructions, please refer to our 🔗 [official documentation](https://docs.puredocs.org/setup)
+For detailed explanation of features, please refer to our 🔗 [official documentation](https://docs.puredocs.org/setup)

 ### Contributing to PureCPP

 We welcome contributions to **PureCPP**!

-If you would like to contribute, please read our 👉 [contribution guide](/community/CONTRIBUTING.md) before opening an issue or submitting a pull request.
+If you would like to contribute, please read our 👉 [contribution guide](/community/CONTRIBUTING.md).

 ### Requirements